Metalab: Description

 Metalab offers space for the free exchange of information, and collaboration between technical-creative enthusiasts, hackers, founders, and digital artists.
 Metalab provides infrastructure for projects and offers a physical space for interested people from the fields of IT, new media, digital art, net art and hacker culture.

 Besides a main room suited for working on laptops or having workshops and presentations, the space incorporates a library room, a lounge featuring a variety of game consoles as well as inbuilt Dance Dance Revolution pads, a workshop/hardware hacking area called 'Whateverlab', a room for heavy machinery, a photography lab or dark room (which also hosts a professional setup for etching PCBs), a kitchen, bathrooms, and a locker room.
 The whole hackerspace is a non-smoking area.
 Until 2015 the lounge acted as a designated smokers' room but this was changed.
 Next to self-built machines, furniture, and decorations (mostly featuring the use of LEDs), the infrastructure provided to all members as well as externs includes a lathe, a CNC machine, a CAD station, a laser cutter, a RepRap, two Makerbots, electronic measurement tools like oscilloscopes and pattern generators, soldering irons, and other tools needed for electronics development.
-The main room, library, and lounge are all equipped with a projector; several uplinks provide access to the Internet via Gigabit ethernet or Wireless LAN.
+The main room, library, and lounge are all equipped with a projector; several uplinks provide access to the Internet via Gigabit Ethernet or Wireless LAN.

 The core/organization team (composed of volunteers) meets monthly to discuss matters relevant to the hackerspace, like current and future renovation projects and equipment purchases.
 There are multiple special interest groups, which meet more regularly and often spontaneously.
 The lab itself is open every day, usually for 24 hours.
 Every regular member can get a key.

 Influence

-Metalab has been a source of multiple startups, open source and art projects including Mjam, currently, Austria's largest internet food delivery company, Soup.io, a tumble logging startup, YEurope, which was Europe's first YCombinator inspired startup accelerator, the annual DeepSec Security Conference, Graffiti Research Lab Vienna, the 3D modeling software OpenSCAD and the beginnings of what was later developed into Makerbot at NYC Resistor.
+Metalab has been a source of multiple startups, open source and art projects including Mjam, currently, Austria's largest internet food delivery company, YEurope, which was Europe's first YCombinator inspired startup accelerator, the annual DeepSec Security Conference, Graffiti Research Lab Vienna, the 3D modeling software OpenSCAD and the beginnings of what was later developed into Makerbot at NYC Resistor.
 It has been a host of over 400 events, talks, and workshops.
 Metalab featured talks and workshops with various personalities from the tech and culture field.
 The members of Metalab initiated many digital culture and net art projects in Vienna.
 Since 2006, the Metalab has been hosting a part of Paraflows, an annual international festival for net cultures and code art.